Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 ### Detonation: Darklight Detonation

 When you reach 7 stacks of radiant exposure, you explode in a burst of soothing light.
-Make a Presence attack against all other creatures within 10 feet of you.
+Make a Presence attack against all other creatures within 2 tiles of you.
 If you hit, apply 3 stacks of pacified.
 If you miss, apply 1 stack of pacified instead.

 When you reach 7 stacks of umbral exposure, you disappear into the shadows.
 Become invisible until the end of your next turn.
 This effect does not break after you make an attack.